SomnusNooze

 • The use of videoconferencing can be a useful tool to improve accessibility for people with hypersomnias who are interested in social and psychological support.

 CBT-H must be administered by qualified healthcare providers.
 If someone with a hypersomnia would like to try CBT-H, they should speak to their health care provider to find one who has experience in CBT.
-Dr. Ong will provide the treatment manual to qualified providers upon request.
-His email address is .
+Qualified providers can download the CBT-H treatment manual HERE.

 References: